 Everything You Never Knew You Wanted to Know About Berlin

-Did you know that Berlin used to have a rather peculiar New Year´s Eve tradition that seemed to be so outrageous that it even made news in foreign newspapers?
+Did you know that Berlin used to have a rather peculiar New Year’s Eve tradition so outrageous that it even made news in foreign newspapers?
 The tradition is dead, not the least because of the fact that hardly any Berliners wear hats these days and if they do, their head-dress rarely indicates their social status.
 It used to be different, though.

-In 1891 the Parisian “L´Illustration” – a popular weekly which in the same year became the first French paper to publish a photo instead of a drawn illustration – presented a text on various New Year´s Eve traditions followed in Europe and North America.
+In 1891 the Parisian “L’Illustration” – a popular weekly which in the same year became the first French magazine to publish a photo instead of a drawn illustration – presented a text on various New Year’s Eve traditions followed in Europe and North America.
 The magazine’s readership, nearly all of them members of middle or upper classes, were particularly appalled by a Berlin custom known as “Hut ab!” (“Respect!”
-But also “Off with the hat!”) stood out as particularly unappealing to the newspaper´s readers.
-No wonder, considering that had they found themselves in Berlin during the last night of the year, they would have been exactly the target group for potential attacks.
-Most likely, not only would they have had their hats knocked off their heads but the chance was that the pranksters would have also beaten the living daylights out of them.
+But also “Off with the hat!”).
+No wonder, considering that had they found themselves in Berlin during the last night of the year, they would have belonged to exactly the target group for potential attacks.
+Most likely not only would they have had their hats knocked off their heads but the chance was that Berlin pranksters would have also beaten the living daylights out of them.
 In reality, “Hut ab!” meant “Run for your life!”

-“Hut ab!” tradition was born sometime around 1848 – a year of heavy social unrests in Berlin.
+“Hut ab!” tradition was born sometime around 1848 – a year of heavy social unrest in Berlin.
 The March Revolutions, as they came to be known, were first open expression of the city’s underprivileged class’s deep frustration with their plight.
-And the hat – a top hat in particular – became one of the symbols of their oppression: it was a rather expensive item worn by the well-heeled gentlemen in the Berlin society.
-So knocking it off their heads gave those less lucky in life a nice opportunity to take the “arrogant rich” down a peg or two.
+And the hat – a top hat in particular – became one of the symbols of their oppression: it was a rather expensive item worn nearly exclusively by well-heeled gentlemen in the Berlin Gesellschaft (society).
+So knocking it off their heads gave those less fortunate in life a nice opportunity to take the “arrogant rich” down a peg or two.

-The absence of the police, or its lack of reaction when present, was hardly surprising: just like the fireworks ban (badly missed in the city these days) and the absolute ban on shooting firearms on New Year´s Eve (both recommendable bans also these days), the pranks of the “Hut ab!” mob were simply ignored.
+The absence of the police or its slow reaction time when present were hardly surprising: just like the fireworks ban (badly missed in the city these days) and the absolute ban on shooting firearms on New Year’s Eve, the nasty pranks of the “Hut ab!” mob were simply ignored.
 It was impossible to punish all law-breakers so why bother?
 On top of that, some of the policemen might have secretly rejoiced in seeing the better-off get the worse end of the stick, even if only for one night.